johnpatramanis/Hnld_Genetic_Diversity_Analysis/README.md

 ## File preparation and set up

-The we need some VCF files for this analysis.
-If you want to run the analysis for the same dataset as we did in our manuscript, you must use the VCF files from here: https://gnomad.broadinstitute.org/downloads#v3-hgdp-1kg You only need to download the relevant chromosomes.
+Now we need some VCF files for this analysis.
+If you want to run the analysis for the same dataset as we did in our manuscript, you must use the VCF files from the 1000 genomes project:

+Alternatively, any GRCh38 vcf file should work, for example: https://gnomad.broadinstitute.org/downloads#v3-hgdp-1kg You only need to download the relevant chromosomes.
 In our case these would be 3,4,1-,11,17,X and Y.